Dysfunctional Family Circus: DFC booklets

-Each booklet measured 4+1/4 × 5+1/2 in and was attributed to an anonymous publisher whose name was a unique anagram of "Bil Keane".
+Each booklet measured 4+1/4 × 5+1/2 in and each was attributed to a different nonexistent publisher; each "publisher's" name was a different anagram of "Bil Keane".
 A French translation of volume No. 4, entitled "Qui Veut Voir Un Hamster Dansant?" ("Who Wants To See A Dancing Hamster?"), was distributed by mail, as was an unnumbered volume entitled "Guess Where I Can Fit This!".
 Before being retired, the booklets spawned two annual calendars, a T-shirt, and a set of drink coasters.

 Publication

-The first two issues (issues 1 and 2) were 16 pages each.
+The first two issues were 16 pages each.
 Issue 3 expanded to 40 pages.
 The remaining issues in the main series were 32 pages apiece.
 The initial press run for each issue was 250 copies.
 Issues 5 and 8 had secondary runs of 100 copies each.

 Several cartoons from the booklets were reprinted in the Anderson Valley Advertiser in Boonville, California, and Browbeat magazine.
 Others were reproduced in fanzines and as inserts for CDs by the National Hardwood Floor Association and others.
 Only one cartoon (No. 5, page 14) used the original cartoon caption ("The party's not over yet — I just came home to get my siren and handcuffs").

 SpinnWebe

 Forerunners

-Often called "DFC", the Dysfunctional Family Circus was first brought to the World-Wide Web by Mark Jason Dominus around March 1994.
+Often called "DFC", the Dysfunctional Family Circus was first brought to the World Wide Web by Mark Jason Dominus around March 1994.

 This version featured one (later expanded to four) original Keane cartoon without captions, and ran submission software to allow viewers to suggest their own captions.
 Captions were mostly unfiltered.
 It was discontinued after about a year, and the concept was adopted by Greg Galcik.